Marcial Calleja: Early life and education

-Calleja was born on 22 August 1863 in Malinao, Albay, to Juan Calleja and Silvestre Casitas.
-He was the oldest of three children.
+Calleja was born on August 22, 1863, in Malinao, Albay to Juan Calleja and Silvestre Casitas.
+He was the eldest of the three children.

 He studied in the Seminary of Nueva Caceres for his segunda enseñanza (secondary education), and later on took a course in philosophy from the same institution.
 Then, he enrolled in the University of Santo Tomas where he received a title in agronomy in 1885.
 He was already starting his career when he returned to study law in the same university, graduating with a degree of Bachelor of Laws in 1894.

 Career

 Soon after receiving his title in surveying, Calleja was appointed perito tasador del estado (state assessor) and was assigned in Laguna until 1891, when he was chosen as secretario de ayuntamiento (city council secretary) through a competitive test.
 He was first assigned in Albay and, later on, in Batangas (1889).
 In 1894 – 1895, he was the secretary of the Junta Central (central board) of the Albay delegation to the Exposición Regional de Filipinas that was held in Manila in 1895.

 In 1898, under the revolutionary government, he became the city council secretary of Albay.
 In September of the same year, he became the consejero de justicia, juez instructor (instructional judge) and Asesor de Guerra (military adviser) of the Junta Revolucionaria for the province of Albay.

-In the morning of 22 December 1898, after the local leaders of Albay took their oath of office before President Emilio Aguinaldo, Calleja, together with Salvador Vivencio del Rosario, was elected as a representative to the Malolos Congress and signatory to Malolos constitution.
+In the morning of December 22, 1898, after the local leaders of Albay took their oath of office before President Emilio Aguinaldo, Calleja, together with Salvador Vivencio del Rosario, was elected as a representative to the Malolos Congress and signatory to Malolos constitution.

 He was captured during the Filipino-American War in July 1900.
-After his release, he joined the Federal Party and was appointed as provincial fiscal of Albay on 13 May 1901 (until 1905).
+After his release, he joined the Federal Party and was appointed as provincial fiscal of Albay on May 13, 1901, serving until 1905.
 In 1904, he was part of the honorary board of Filipino commissioners who took part in the Louisiana Purchase Exposition under Dr. Trinidad Pardo de Tavera.
 Calleja received a gold medal of honour during the said exposition.

-The following year, on 1 April 1905, he was appointed assistant attorney in the Attorney General’s office, a position which he held until he resigned on 21 December 1908.
+The following year, on April 1, 1905, he was appointed assistant attorney in the Attorney General’s office, a position which he held until he resigned on December 21, 1908.